stadium-software/datagrids-master-detail/Readme.md

 1. Drag a _List_ action to the event handler
 2. Assign the MasterData type to the _List_ _ItemType_ property
-3. Assing the master DataGrid data to the _List_
-4. Assign the data to the _List_ _Value_ property
+3. Assign the data to the _List_ _Value_ property

 ![](images/DataList.png)

-5. Drag a _SetValue_ action under _List_ action
+4. Drag a _SetValue_ action under _List_ action
     1. Target: The Data property of your Master _DataGrid_
     2. Value: The _List_ you just created
-6. On the _Value_ property, select the _FieldMapping_ option in the dropdown
+5. On the _Value_ property, select the _FieldMapping_ option in the dropdown

 ![](images/SetValueFieldMapping.png)

-7. In the _FieldMapping_ editor, assign the master data properties to the DataGrid columns
+6. In the _FieldMapping_ editor, assign the master data properties to the DataGrid columns
-8. For the details column, transform the details data JSON objects array to a string as shown below
+7. For the details column, transform the details data JSON objects array to a string as shown below

 ```javascript
 JSON.stringify(MapItem.children);